menu

 3. Cross-site request forgery (CSRF)

-A CSRF attack leverages social engineering methods to get a user to change information, like user name or password, in an application.
-Unlike malware or cross-site scripting (XXS) attacks, a CSRF requires a user to be logged into the application that uses only session cookies for tracking sessions or validating user requests.
+A CSRF attack leverages social engineering methods to get a user to change information, like a user name or password, in an application.
+Unlike malware or cross-site scripting (XXS) attacks, a CSRF requires a user to be logged into the application, which uses only session cookies for tracking sessions or validating user requests.

 Once the user takes the intended action, the attacker leverages the browser to perform the rest of the attack, such as transferring funds, without the user realizing what happened.
 For example, as OWASP explained, the “buy now” feature on retail websites is easy to exploit through a CSRF attack because the attacker can use the cookies stored on the browser that saves the payment data to complete the attack.